danezielinski/Analysis-Responses/Intel_Agent_Speaking_Notes.md

 ### **Slide 7: The Path Forward & Expected Outcome**
 *   **Key Focus:** The "Intelligence Backbone" and future demos.
-> "The path forward is about establishing this as our **Intelligence Backbone.** By bridging the gap between internal telemetry and 3rd-party data, we’re creating a more inclusive and powerful detection environment.
+> "The path forward is about establishing our 3rd-party intelligence.
+By bridging the gap between internal telemetry and 3rd-party data, we’re creating a more inclusive and powerful detection environment.
 This is the first step in a broader strategy to ensure our automation suite is as informed and as fast as the threats we're fighting."

 ---